AhmedNassar7/IT/README.md

 # IT
-### Designed and created a robust network system for an organization.
+### Designed and created a robust simulation network system for an organization.
 ## Used:
 #### 1- Spanning Tree Protocol -> for loop prevention, efficient network path selection, and specify root and secondary switches.
 #### 2- Rapid PVST -> creates a separate spanning tree instance for each VLAN, convergence times, and close blocking time between switches.